Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Fennell Bay has 15 active public transport stops, all of which are bus stops.
-These stops are served by 45 different routes that together facilitate 558 weekly passenger trips.
-The accessibility to these stops is rated as excellent, with residents on average being located 181 meters from the nearest stop.
-As a predominantly residential area, most residents commute outwards using their cars, which remain the dominant mode of transport at 96%.
-On average, there are 1.6 vehicles per dwelling in Fennell Bay.
-According to the 2021 Census, 18.4% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+Fennell Bay has 15 active public transport stops offering mixed bus services.
+These stops are served by 45 routes, facilitating 558 weekly passenger trips in total.
+Transport accessibility is rated excellent with residents located an average of 181 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward, primarily by car (96%).
+On average, there are 1.6 vehicles per dwelling.
+According to the 2021 Census, 18.4% of residents work from home, which may be influenced by COVID-19 conditions.

-The service frequency across all routes averages 79 trips per day, equating to approximately 37 weekly trips per individual stop.
+Service frequency averages 79 trips daily across all routes, equating to approximately 37 weekly trips per individual stop.

 Frequently Asked Questions - Transport